Articulation (music): Brass and woodwind instruments

-A third, rare form of articulation for wind players is "doodle tonguing."
+A third, rare form of articulation for wind players is "doodle tonguing".
 The name of this articulation comes from the sound, doodle, one would make if she were to sound her voice while performing the articulation.
 Doodle-tonguing is achieved by moving the tip of the tongue up and down quickly to block the air stream momentarily on the way up, and again on the way down.

-String Instruments
+Stringed instruments

 Stringed instruments use different techniques such as bowing, picking, or a technique by plucking the strings with the hand.
 This technique is called pizzicato.
 String instruments use these methods to achieve different articulations, varying the speed, pressure, and angle of the bow or pick.
 Musicians use articulation to create a link between notes, such as legato.
 Legato is formed by letting the string vibrate without stopping or muting it so the note slurs with the consecutive ones.
 Staccato is another very common musical articulation found in music.
 This action is caused by the player plucking, bowing, or picking the note and immediately muting the note so it is shorter than normal.
 Think of these two as opposites.
 Duration is indeed the most striking feature of articulation but is not its only one.
 Articulation describes the forming of a tone in all its facets.
 This also includes loudness, timbre, intonation, and envelope characteristics.
 A note is accented by a sort of triangle without its base.
 A musician using a string instrument would accent a note by playing the string harder and with more attack creating a louder sound.